-Because most neighborhoods haven’t had fiber to the home (FTTH) internet before, the process to wire a house for service can take up to four hours.
+Because most neighborhoods have never had fiber-to-the-home (FTTH) internet before, wiring a house for service can take up to four hours.

 To bring fiber into your home, they will drill a small hole through an exterior wall*.
 Then, the technician will install your Optical Network Terminal (ONT) and free Hunter Wi-Fi router.